-Following completion of the asbestos survey results the WHS Team will:
+Following completion of the asbestos survey results the Asset Information and Strategy Team will:

 - 1. Review the results of the survey to identify whether there are any sites that have been identified that have an asbestos exposure risk rating of medium or extreme/high. - 2.
-Arrange for any amended site asbestos registers to be reissued as per the process in section 5.3.2.
+Arrange for any amended site asbestos registers to be reissued as per the process in section 4.3.2.

-Step 2 - Escalation and management of medium or extreme/high asbestos exposure risks
+Step 2 - Escalation and management of asbestos exposure with a risk of medium or above

-If any site is identified with an asbestos exposure risk rating of medium or extreme/high the following will occur:
+If any site is identified with an asbestos exposure risk rating of medium or above the following will occur:

-- 1. The WHS Team will raise the identified areas of asbestos in risk wizard as a hazard. - 2.
-Follow the process in section 5.6 to make the asbestos safe.
+- 1. The Asset Information and Strategy Team will raise the identified areas of asbestos in risk wizard as a hazard. - 2.
+Follow the process in section 4.4 to make the asbestos safe.